 My personal opinion is that we see more issues with racism in the areas where an established ethnic group needs to help a group that has been oppressed for one reason or another.
 The established group resents needing to help the other group.
 They may also resent needing to take responsibility for the generations that came before.
 And perhaps they fear losing power, whether real or imagined.

 Similarly, I’ve encountered sexism around the world.
 In Barcelona (Spain) as a woman, I was not allowed to join in Yom Kippur services.
-In Marrakesh (Morocco) I was harassed if I walked down the street without a man (yes, even wearing long sleeves and a long skirt).
-In Brussels (Belgium) I was proposed to by a stranger who ignored when I said no, and then tried to force me to go home with him to meet his parents.
+In Marrakesh (Morocco) men harassed me if I walked down the street alone.
+(And yes, I wore long sleeves and a long skirt).
+In Brussels (Belgium) a stronger proposed to me, and ignored me when I said no. Then he tried to force me to go home with him to meet his parents.
 In Accra (Ghana) people would only speak to the man I was traveling with, and not to me.
 In Boston (USA) I have worked with a male client who patted me on the shoulder after shaking hands with the men I work with.
 It’s everywhere.

 The last thing I want to do is normalize racism or sexism.
-But I also don’t want to spread the misbelief that the United States is the only place where we need to fight harder and create a better and equality-based community.
+But I also don’t want to spread the misbelief that the United States is the only place where we need to fight harder.
+We need to create a better and equality-based community around the world.

 3. We live in a Democratic Republic

-No, we can’t storm the White House, we can’t fix everything by electing a Democrat next time, and it won’t get better with the perfect viral tweet.
+No, we can’t storm the White House.
+And we can’t fix everything by electing a Democrat next time, nor will life get better with the perfect viral tweet.
 But there are actions we can take – actions we can all take that will make a difference.

 - If you don’t understand the process and want to learn, check out CGP Gray’s fun yet informative videos on YouTube.
 His Politics in the Animal Kingdom series helped me finally understand the voting process.

-- If you’re looking for ways to resist authoritarianism, download (and read, and follow) this Practical Guide for Resisting the Trump Agenda
+- Maybe you’re looking for ways to resist authoritarianism?
+Download (and read, and follow) this Practical Guide for Resisting the Trump Agenda

 - If you think a Democratic House, Senate, and President are the answer, join the Flippable movement to stay apprised of campaigns and elections that need your support.

-- If you are onboard for calling representatives, follow this “We’re His Problem Now” calling sheet, complete with a call script and phone numbers.
+- Or if you are onboard for calling representatives, follow this “We’re His Problem Now” calling sheet, complete with a call script and phone numbers.

 - If you are short on time but want to make a difference, sign up for My Civic Workout and get a weekly email with suggestions of 5 minute, 10 minute, 30 minute, and 1 hour+ actions.